st3v3nmw/fanaka/studies.rst

 How well you do in your studies
 -------------------------------

 Someone who can demonstrate academic excellence (especially at an early career stage) is going to be a stronger candidate, whatever they studied.
 It's a way of standing out - grades and honours make a difference.

-For an employer, a candidate strong academic performance is an indicator of intelligence and ability work to a high standard in a sustained way - and it's one of the few reasonably objective indicators available.
+    For an employer, a candidate's strong academic performance is an indicator of intelligence and ability work to a high standard in a sustained way.
+Often, especially for someone very early in their career, it's one of the few reasonably objective indicators available.

 What you choose to do with software